mjjstockman/hull-college/README.md

 Blue was chosen as the main colour for the site.
 Research had shown that this is a colour associated with reliability, productivity, trust and order, which are the principles the college wish to promote.

-[Coolors](https://coolors.co/) was then used to find a mix of blues for the main colour platette, with the following decided upon:
+[Coolors](https://coolors.co/) was then used to find a mix of blues for the main colour palette, with the following decided upon:

 - Header: #03045e ![#f03c15](https://via.placeholder.com/15/03045e/000000?text=+)
 - About: #caf0f8 ![#caf0f8](https://via.placeholder.com/15/caf0f8/000000?text=+)